With the latest COLLIN product innovation, the engineering company again shows its competence regarding lines for quality tests.Read more

 Plastic recycling process

 Plastic recycling is the process of recovering waste plastic and reprocessing the (bulk) material into useful (semi-) finished products.
-Plastic recycling has become more advanced and efficient in recent years.
+The process of plastic recycling has become more advanced and efficient in recent years.
 The plastic recycling process is an alternative to reduce waste, as well as an economically viable option in the production of new goods.
 The recycling of plastics involves collecting, sorting, washing, resizing, separation, extrusion, pelleting and manufacture processes.

 Plastic processing news